slawler/tz/ntp4/readme.md

 4. Required files: : .ctl file for desired location

 #### Usage Notes
-1. ./ntp4 <'file.ctl'> newfile.out
-2. See NOTE for details
+1. See NOTE for details